 To test for doneness, grip two side-by-side ribs and pull them apart.
 The meat should separate, but not too easily, when they are done.
 Make sure to check each rack, since cooking time can vary from slab to slab...even if they are identical sizes.

 If you like, you can put barbecue sauce on the slabs while they're still in the smoker, but only during the last half hour.
 A sweet barbecue sauce can burn rather easily.

-When the pork spare ribs come out of the smoker, wrap them in aluminum foil for about half-an-hour.
-(Use plastic wrap if the ribs have been basted with sauce.
-Aluminum reacts with tomato-based products.)
-During this rest, the rib juices will redistribute evenly through the meat.
+When the pork spare ribs come out of the smoker, cover them with a tent of aluminum foil and allow them to rest for 20 to 30 minutes.
+During this time the juices will redistribute evenly through the meat.

 Cut the slabs into individual ribs, and serve them with french fries, smoked beans, coleslaw, and extra barbecue sauce.
 And plenty of napkins...this final step can get pretty messy!